tlienart/Xranklin.jl/docs/workflow/getting_started.md

 ## Generate a site from a template

-To get started with Franklin, you use the `FranklinTemplates.newsite` function in a Julia REPL.
+To get started with Franklin, you can use the `FranklinTemplates.newsite` function in a Julia REPL.
 That function will generate a _website folder_ on your computer that's ready to be built by Franklin, and that you can modify at will: